Documentation

 Every command follows one pattern.
 No provider-specific syntax to memorize.

-fin ramp:expenses:export --csv Export Ramp expenses as CSV
+usefin ramp:expenses:list --csv List Ramp expenses as CSV

 Standard verbs